 Publications are written form of presentations; if published in an academic journal, your credibility soars.
 As such, if you are applying for a position as a college instructor or adjunct professor, you must integrate your publications in your higher education curriculum vitae.
 Make sure you write these journal articles in the proper format, including the title, journal name, date, and so forth.
 This process is the one when including presentations in your CV.

 Within your academic CV, there will be a section dedicated to your formal education and credentials.
 If you have obtained a Master’s Degree or doctorate, you will want to include your thesis’s title.
 If your thesis directly correlates to the subject you wish to teach, you may want to incorporate a brief synopsis – if your summary is more than a few lines long, you can showcase it at the end of your document.

 Use Quotes or Testimonials

-Another resume writing tip is to implement quotes from fellow academics or former students to demonstrate your teaching skills concretely.
+Another resume writing tip is implementing quotes from fellow academics or former students to demonstrate your teaching skills concretely.
 You may use these in your higher education CV or application letter.
 Quotes should be one or two sentences that highlight your commitment to education, profound teaching skills, or dedication to helping students succeed.
-They can either be placed at the end of your document or strategically used as sections breaks if they fall oddly between pages.
+They can either be placed at the end of your document or strategically used as section breaks if they fall oddly between pages.
 Do not forget to include the name of the person giving the testimonial.